drts01/notes/stackedit/jobs/LinkedIn.md

 - **Situation**:
   - New hire (weeks)
   - First large tech company/infra
-- **Task**: Manually configure virtual network interfaces of a rack of indiviual
+- **Task**: Manually configure virtual network interfaces of a rack of indiviual hypervisors.
 - **Action(s)**: to avoid repetive work, cp-ed config files from first server to other, then edit.
 - **Results**: Accidentally created a duplicate interface (MAC) that created a network loop causing that create
 - **Takeaways**:
   - Learned about spanning tree
   - Learned we disable spanning for performance
+   - learned about root cause and blameless postmortems
    - Prioritize vnic into CasC
-    - The culture had real blameless postmortems

 ## grow / skills desired